jobe-m/ownkeepass/README.md

 What is this?
 -------------

 ownKeepass is a Password Safe application for the Sailfish platform.
 You can use it to store your passwords for webpages, PINs, TANs and any other data that should be kept secret on your Jolla Smartphone.
 The database where that data is stored is encrypted using a master password. ownKeepass can read and write Keepass database files version 1.
 The database code is actually taken from [KeepassX project][1].
 The code base of KeepassX v0.4.3 is quite stable and well tested by a lot of people.
 But because its developer is not working any more actively on that code I decided to put it in a new repository and write a QML wrapper around the Keepass database interface class.
 The QWidget code was thrown away and the UI part is now based on QML.
-However please note that the application is not yet ready to be used on Sailfish.
-The sources are currently work in progress.
-Please have a look at Features and TODO below for more details.
+The sources are currently work in progress but the app is already usable.
+So if you are interested to try the app you can download the sources and compile it for the emulator running on a desktop PC :)

 Why?
 ----